top of page

 You receive handouts and other learning material.

-You are given ad hoc exercises that target particular issues like building strength or more flexibility in a specific joint.
+You are given ad hoc exercises or drills that target particular areas you might like to explore/work on.

 My Guided Self-Practice classes are at Yoganest every Sunday, 4-5.15pm.
 Drop-in rates are as little as £8.
 Feel free to contact me directly if you have any questions and book online when you are ready.